RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon DataSync

+**NFS, SMB, HDFS, S3, EFS, Fsz, Snowcone**

 To automate the process of transferring the data from the on-premises SFTP server to an EC2 instance with an EFS file system, you can use AWS DataSync.
-AWS DataSync is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
-To use AWS DataSync for this task, you should **first install an AWS DataSync agent in the on-premises data center**.
+AWS DataSync is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and **Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.** To use AWS DataSync for this task, you should **first install an AWS DataSync agent in the on-premises data center**.
 This agent is a lightweight software application that you install on your on-premises data source.
 T**he agent communicates with the AWS DataSync service to transfer data between the data source and target locations.**

 ## Application Load Balancer

+Layer 7 (HTTP)

 can do

 - http - > https redirect rule with ACM
+- health check

+## Network Load Balancer

+layer 4 ( TCP / UDP / TLS)

 ## Gateway Load balancer

 Gateway Load Balancers enable you to deploy, scale, and **manage virtual appliances**, such as firewalls, **intrusion detection** and prevention systems, and **deep packet inspection** systems.
 It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.

 A Gateway Load Balancer **operates at the third layer of the Open Systems Interconnection (OSI) model,** the network layer.
 It listens for **all IP packets** across all ports and forwards traffic to the target group that's specified in the listener rule.
 It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
 The Gateway Load Balancer and its registered virtual appliance instances exchange application traffic using the [GENEVE](https://datatracker.ietf.org/doc/html/rfc8926) protocol on port 6081

+## Savings Plans

+- Compute Savings Plans

+  Compute Savings Plans provide the most flexibility and help to reduce your costs by up to 66%.
+These plans automatically apply to EC2 instance usage **regardless of instance family**, size, AZ, Region, OS or tenancy, and **also apply to Fargate or Lambda usage**.
+For example, with Compute Savings Plans, you can change from C4 to M5 instances, shift a workload from EU (Ireland) to EU (London), or move a workload from EC2 to Fargate or Lambda at any time and automatically continue to pay the Savings Plans price.

+- EC2 Instance Savings Plans

+  EC2 Instance Savings Plans provide the lowest prices, offering savings up to 72% in exchange for commitment to usage of individual instance families in a Region (e.g. M5 usage in N. Virginia).
+This automatically reduces your cost on the selected instance family in that region regardless of AZ, size, OS or tenancy.
+EC2 Instance Savings Plans give you the flexibility to change your usage between instances **within a family in that region**.
+For example, you can move from c5.xlarge running Windows to c5.2xlarge running Linux and automatically benefit from the Savings Plan prices.

 ## Spot Fleet